flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180113-18-02-12-open-debate-senate.md

     *   Why now? **IMMIGRATION**

     *   Why It Matters?
-Coming off last week’s compromise on a budget bill, Senate \*could\* continue bipartisanship on immigration reform.
+Coming off last week’s compromise on a budget bill, Senate *could* continue bipartisanship on immigration reform.

     Flip Card Here
   card_citation: Flip Card Here
 card_2:
-  card_text: "> a\x1CWea\x19re going to have something in the Senate that we havena\x19t had in a while.
-Ita\x19s a real debate on an issue where we really dona\x19t know what the outcome is going to be.a\x1D\n> \n> Sen. Jeff Flake (R-Az) a\x1CMeet the Pressa\x1D Feb 11, 2018"
+  card_text: "> ax1CWeax19re going to have something in the Senate that we havenax19t had in a while.
+Itax19s a real debate on an issue where we really donax19t know what the outcome is going to be.ax1Dn> n> Sen. Jeff Flake (R-Az) ax1CMeet the Pressax1D Feb 11, 2018"
   card_citation: ''
 card_3:
   card_text: >-